skalarproduktraum/phd-thesis/chapters/visual-processing.md

 Adaption to visible objects happens in two ways:

 * the iris size can be modulated, changing the amount of light reaching the retina by a factor of 16[^irisnote].
-* ciliary muscles can modulate the lens thickness; when they relax, leading to tense zonules, the vision is adapted for distance, when they contract, the zonules get more slack, and the vision is adapted for closer objects.
+* ciliary muscles can modulate the lens thickness; when they relax, leading to tense zonules, the vision is adapted for distance, when they contract, the zonules get more slack, and the vision is adapted for closer objects — these are the aforementioned vergence movements.

 [^irisnote]: The iris not only contracts and expands due to light stimuli, but can also be affected by drugs or hormonal changes, e.g. due to excitement.